makalu/makalu.github.com/blog/_posts/2012-05-31-customer-service.markdown

 * Anticipate those “first moment” needs — the first-time a person visits the various sections of the website, the first time a customer returns to the website after having bought the app, the first time the customer launches the app and all the blank-slate versions of every functional screen.

-* Carefully craft the website copy, and the text of our emails.
+* Carefully craft the website copy and the text of our emails.
 We grab friends, ask them to read it, and watch their reaction.

 * Continually observe how the customers use the product, and enhance the experience to address common problems.
 (In the case of RaceSplitter, we automatically monitor their published results, looking for likely cases of mis-typed timing entries, and automatically send them a small email when we suspect it happened, and tell them how to recover.)